 Therapy sessions are designed with the needs of each child in mind.
 As such, children may work with the therapist individually, with one other student, in a small group, or a combination thereof over the course of the week.
 Similarly, the format of therapy sessions varies and may incorporate play, structured speech or language drills, activity based learning, discussion, or role-play.
 One thing that does not vary is the creativity and commitment to engaging our students that goes into each session.

-The Foundation School Speech department is a true team of therapists from the Lower School, Middle School, and High School.
+The Foundation School Speech department is a true team of therapists.
 We meet formally each month to discuss new research and share techniques.
-Beyond this, therapists from each unit meet frequently to discuss and plan the transition of a student from one unit to the next.
+Beyond this, therapists from each unit meet frequently to discuss and plan the transition of a student between units.
 This transition planning may include gradually introducing a new therapist to the child in their current setting or having the child’s current therapist accompany the child to the new unit for sessions with another clinician.
-The close communication between therapists in all units is very helpful in making transitions easier.
+The close communication between therapists in units is key to ensuring smooth transitions.